Collège Boréal: supplying Northern Ontario with skilled trades workers

 Collège Boréal is countering the shortage of skilled trades and answering the needs of industry.
 “Our organisation routinely hires welding, fabrication and millwright apprentices from Collège Boréal, given the high quality and advanced technology training they receive,” said Robert Brouillette, General Manager at City Welding, a Sudbury-based company.

 The college’s enhanced learning facilities are also assisting companies with various applied research projects.
 Now a member of the Colleges Ontario Network for Industry Innovation (CONII) and recognized by the Natural Sciences and Engineering Research Council of Canada (NSERC), Collège Boréal was instrumental in helping Symboticware Inc., a technology company located in Sudbury, with documenting and refining the quality assurance procedures of its flagship mining product SymBot.
-Symboticware President and CEO Kirk Petroski stated the reasons that led to the company partnering with Collège Boréal: “Symboticware is a company built on excellence and innovation, and we wanted to grow a relationship with a college institution that is both recognized by our high-tech mining partners and peers and shares these values.
-We visited the Collège Boréal campus, saw its ultramodern equipment and were extremely impressed by the expertise of the professors with whom we met.
-After visiting with the Boréal team, it reinforced the need to have them as an important partner.”
+“Symboticware focuses on excellence and innovation, which is why we wanted to associate ourselves with a college sharing these values,” said Kirk Petroski, President & CEO of Symboticware Inc. “At the same time we are being recognised by our partners and counterparts working in the field of mining technology.”

 “Thanks to FedNor’s support and the addition of our new programs and facilities, Collège Boréal can continue and even increase its contribution to job creation, growth and prosperity in Northern Ontario,” added Denis Hubert-Dutrisac, President of Collège Boréal.